RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros2-ios-app-with-swift.md

 - **Build the Project:**
   Use Xcode to build the project ensuring that all dependencies are properly integrated.
 - **Run on Simulator or Device:**
   Launch the app on an iOS device or Simulator.
-Use the buttons to initialize the ROS2 node, publish a message, and destroy the node.
+Use the buttons to initialize the ROS 2 node, publish a message, and destroy the node.
 - **Testing:**
   Verify the functionality by checking Xcode console logs and running unit tests located in `/ROS2iOSAppTests`.